siddharthkoli/build-your-own-redis/notes.md

 ### What is amortized?
 Essentially measure of values spread over time/operations.
 In this context, insertion is `O(1)`, but rehashing is `O(N)`.
 But measured over multiple insert operations, the avg complexity over all these operations still turns out to be `O(1)`.

+## Why not use `STL` hashtables?
+If we use `std::unordered_map` from STL over the network, there will be issues when it is deployed at scale.

+There are 2 issues that arise when scale is involved:
+1. Throughput
+2. Latency

+Throughput issues have generic, easy solutions such as sharding and read-only replicas.
+But latency issues are much harder to solve and are mostly domain specific.

+The largest latency issue with hashtables comes from insertion, which may trigger an `O(N)` resize.
+A modern machine may easily have hundreds of GB of memory, but resizing a hashtable of this size will take a long time, rendering the service unavailable.

+### Side note: what is throughput?
+***Throughput*** is the total data passing through a measure at any point in time.

+***Bandwidth*** is the max throughput that can be achieved in ideal conditions.

+So: *Throughput <= Bandwidth*

+and, *Throughput = Bandwidth * Efficiency*

+## How to resolve this *resize* latency issue?
+Resize the hashtable progressively.
+After allocating the new hashtable, don't move all the keys at once, only move a fixed number of keys.
+Then each time the hashtable is used, move some more keys.
+This can slow down lookups since we now have to query 2 hashtables.

+Trick: After allocating a new hashtable, the values must be initialized (or zeroed out).
+So merely *triggering* a resize will seem to be `O(N)` time.
+But this can be avoided by also initializing the slots progressively.
+This can be done using `calloc()` instead of `malloc()`.

+When we use `malloc()` it gives us memory from the heap which must be zeroed out (or initialized) since it may contain garbage data.
+But when we use `calloc()`, it gives just a virtual memory address for the application to use because `calloc()` will call `mmap()` to get it's memory.
+No real physical memory in the RAM has yet been allocated to that virtual address.
+Essentially, `mmap()` will give us pages that will then be zeroed out on first access, which effectively makes it a progressively zero-initialized array.

+When `calloc()` is used for large memory allocations, it'll internally call `mmap()` to give virtual pages which will be initialized upon first access.
+This gives us a fast, `O(1)` response.

+When `calloc()` is used for small memory allocations, it'll pull the memory directly from heap.
+This memory needs to be zeroed-out, which is a bit slower, but this latency is still bounded.

+How do we know the threshold for what is small and large memory allocation?
+This is determined by the libc implementation.

+## How to resolve the *chaining* latency issue?
+Chaining hashtables results in the possiblity that a very long chain of collisions will exist.
+But even with this, chaining hashtables are still less prone to collisions as compared to open addressing because they still use the same slot when colliding.
+In open addressing, colliding keys will take multiple slots, which further increases the possibility of collisions.

+We use *chaining hashtable with linked list* because:
+1. Latency: Insertion and deletion are both `O(1)`.
+2. Reference Stability: Pointers to data remain valid even after resizing.
+3. Can be implemented as an intrusive data structure.